 This might seem basic but this is the fundamental step.
 You have to decide whether you are willing to sacrifice your time and energy for this complicated application process.
 At first, the application process might seem daunting but with practice and hard work, you will be fine.
 Deciding to apply is important to determine the timeline of the following steps.
 So, I would advise, if you want to apply to the US universities, make up your mind by January of the application year.

 When someone talks about applying to US universities, the first thing that comes to mind is the SAT exam.
 SAT (Scholastic Assessment Test) is conducted by The College Board, intended to measure literacy, numeracy and writing skills that are needed for academic success in college.
-The SAT compromises 4 sections: critical reading, writing, math and optional essay.
-The test is taken at one sitting which lasts around 3 hour and 50 minutes.
+The SAT compromises 4 sections: critical reading, writing, math and an optional essay.
+The test is taken at one sitting which lasts around 3 hours and 50 minutes.
 The alternative test is ACT (American College Testing) which compromises 5 sections: reading, English, science, math and optional writing test.
 Take a practice test in both SAT and ACT to decide which suits you the best.
 Most Malaysian students find the Math section of SAT easier than the critical reading and writing section, so do practise a lot.
 Start your preparation early, I cannot emphasize this enough.
-Plan your testing dates accordingly, so you are able to retake the test to improve your scores before submitting your application.
-If you have decided to apply for Early Action/Early Decision, you have to sit for the test by October in order to receive the score before the application deadline.
+Plan your testing dates accordingly, so you can retake the test to improve your scores before submitting your application.
+If you have decided to apply for Early Action/Early Decision, you have to sit for the test by October to receive the score before the application deadline.
 Some of the universities like MIT and Caltech require at least 2 SAT Subject Tests.
 Please look into the requirement.
 If you are doing A-Level, IB or STPM, then the Subject Tests will be fairly straight forward for you.

 3. Decide which universities to apply